DE4-DVS-Labs/Project/README.md

 # Project Brief
-*_Peter Cheung, version 1.0, 6 March 2024_*
+*_Peter Cheung, version 1.1, 5 March 2025_*

 This document serves as the project specification for the DVS module.
 The objective of this project is to challenge you to design and implement a visual-based application.
 You are expected to work in pairs.
 I recommend that you use Matlab for the project because all previous exercises have been using Matlab.
 However, you are free to choose other means such as Python with OpenCV, Javascript or even C++.

 The project is open-ended in the sense that you and your partner determine what you want to achieve in this project.
-Given that the weighting for this project is only 25% of the entire module, I suggest that you set your goal at a level consistent with the effort you require to deliver the result within the tinme available.
+Given that the weighting for this project is only 25% of the entire module, I suggest that you set your goals at a level consistent with the effort you require to deliver the result within the tinme available.
 However, I encourage you to be as ambitious as possible without over-stretching yourself.

 This project should not require any hardware, although if you need to use a webcam for live data processing, one can be provided.